onnx/onnx/docs/IR.md

 #### Optional Inputs

 Some Operators have inputs that are marked as optional.
 There are two ways to leave an optional input unspecified.
 The first is to simply not provide that input.
-However, this is not always possible - for example, if you wish to leave input #4 unspecified, but still provide a value for input #5.
+However, this is not always possible - for example, if you wish to leave the fourth input unspecified, but still provide a value for the fifth input.
 Therefore, any input with a name of the empty string is treated as an unspecified optional input.

 Built-in Operators and Standard Data Types
 ------------------------------------------